pegahcarter/All-Things-TA/doc/notes.md

   (X) Replace local TAcharts with TAcharts module
   (X) Run code to send `TEST` signals
-  (X) Validate last signal sent from wc/atta by sending to test (O) Create signals for one ticker with no custom logic ( ) Move code from py to crypto (And fix all file references) ( ) Analyze distribution of trade size and determine which outliers to remove ( ) Decision tree model for feature importance
+  (X) Validate last signal sent from wc/atta by sending to test (X) Create signals for one ticker with no custom logic ( ) Move code from py to crypto (And fix all file references) ( ) Analyze distribution of trade size and determine which outliers to remove ( ) Decision tree model for feature importance